 - Dairy-free chocolate and coconut oil.
 This is all you need for the chocolate coating!
 If you’re AIP, you can use homemade carob chips instead.

 - They’re a no-bake recipe.
 Heck yes!

 - No need to worry about allergens with these.
 They’re nut-free, dairy-free, gluten-free, and soy-free.
 Perfect for anyone with allergies.

 - They taste amazing.
 When I first made these, I could not stop eating them!
 I told my mom about them and she begged me to bring some over for her to try and though I wasn’t looking forward to sharing my stash, she loved them too and even requested the recipe weeks before it was due to come out on the blog!

 - Toast the coconut.
 Or use pre-toasted coconut.

-- Make the date caramel: If your dates are hard, soak them in hot water for 5-10 minutes until soft.
+- Blend the dates: If your dates are hard, soak them in hot water for 5-10 minutes until soft.
 Strain the water and add the dates to the food processor.
 Pulse until the dates are mashed.
-Add the coconut milk and process until the mixture is a creamy caramel consistency and no large pieces of dates remain.

 - Melt the chocolate and coat.

 Samoas are a coconut flavored cookie, so you definitely want to keep the coconut.
 Not only for the structure but for the overall flavor as well.